 CALS Bobby L. Roberts Library of Arkansas History & Art

 The Bobby L. Roberts Library of Arkansas History & Art is the special collections branch of the Central Arkansas Library System.
-It houses the Butler Center for Arkansas Studies, the Encyclopedia of Arkansas, and the Galleries & Bookstore at Library Square.
+It houses the Butler Center for Arkansas Studies and the Encyclopedia of Arkansas.

 The mission of the Bobby L. Roberts Library of Arkansas History & Art is to engage the people of Central Arkansas in meaningful conversations about our rich history and artistic heritage and its impact on our present.